 Manual grouping in a pivot table: Explained with an example

 The following figure shows a pivot table, with two groups (Western Zone and Eastern Zone), created from the items in the Row Labels (Location field).
-To create the first group, press CTRL key on your keyboard, hold the key and select Arizona, California, and Washington.
+To create the first group, press the CTRL key on your keyboard, hold the key, and select Arizona, California, and Washington.
 Then I right-clicked and chose Group from the shortcut menu.
 Then I selected the other three states and created a second group in the same way.
-I have replaced the group names with two meaningful name Western Zone and Eastern Zone.
+I have replaced the group names with two meaningful names Western Zone and Eastern Zone.

 You can create any number of groups and even you can create groups of groups.